SLNE-Development/community-server-docs/Writerside/topics/rules/rules.md

    {style="note"}
    > - Statements intended as jokes or irony will not be tolerated and may result in consequences.
    > - Quoting or imitating inappropriate statements, regardless of context, will not be tolerated.
-   > - Deliberately addressing or inquiring about prohibited or inappropriate content will also be penalized.
+   > - Deliberately bringing up or inquiring about prohibited or inappropriate content will also be penalized.
    > - If you witness a rule violation, please report it immediately via [support](support.md) to the server staff and provide evidence (e.g., screenshots, chat logs, videos) if possible.
    >
    {style="warning" title="A violation may result in a permanent ban from the entire network and all other platforms!"}